p0pr0ck5/dreamcloud-docs/source/dreamcompute/gettingstarted/different-boot-disks-explained.rst

 - **Do not use up volume quota**: If you have more instance quota, you can always boot it from an ephemeral disk even if you don't have any volume quota left.
-- **Cannot be snapshotted**: This means you cannot duplicate an instance easily and you also can't use snapshots to back your instance up.
 - **Are destroyed when the instance is terminated**: This means if you want to temporarily delete an instance to free up some instance quota, you can't without losing your data.